When I landed my exciting new job at Midnight I was thrilled to bits at the chance to work for an agency I had heard great things about.

 I am extremely grateful to work for an agency which has gone above and beyond to take care of our wellbeing while working during a global pandemic and for the ways it has looked to keep that strong agency culture alive despite the physical separation that now exists between us all.
 I am also thankful that I work in an industry which is so perfectly positioned to segue seamlessly into remote working.

 I caught up with some of our colleagues and clients to find out what their experience of working with Midnight has been like during the pandemic.
 Here’s what some of them had to say.

-Senior media consultant Chris Hatherall has spent many years working on national newspapers and freelancing.
-So, he’s well versed in working at home or on the road, rushing from place to place while searching for plug points in cafes and pubs.
+Senior media consultant Chris Hatherall has spent many years working on national newspapers, working at home or on the road, rushing from place to place while searching for plug points in cafes and pubs.

 He said: “Working at home in a pandemic is different.
 It’s good for concentration when you have a big task to complete, because it’s quiet, and it’s good for making your own timetable in between all the video meetings.
 But it’s not so good for being on your own all day in one room, without the ability to go and meet people, and knowing you’ll be in the same room when the day is over.